LirazBistritz-USDA/Mapping-species-habitats/README.md

 # Mapping-species-habitats
-The code used for mapping focal species habitats for the Regional Resource Kits (https://rrk.sdsc.edu/clm.html).
+The code used for mapping focal species' habitats for the Regional Resource Kits (https://rrk.sdsc.edu/clm.html).